 Well, first off, what do we mean by "diet"?
 In the media it often means, "I'm on a diet" - in other words, I'm watching what I eat, cutting certain foods out.
-In science, diet has a different meaning: it simply means "what we eat".
+In science, diet has a different meaning: it simply means "What we eat".
 So, if you're an Inuit, living in northern Canada, your diet has a lot of seal meat and fish in it and not so much fruit and veg.
-If you're Italian, you may well eat lots more olives, veg, fruit, beans, nuts and so on in your diet, and less meat.
+If you're Italian, you may well eat lots more olives, vegetables, fruit, beans, nuts and so on in your diet, and less meat.

 Your diet provides both your energy and the building blocks of your body - fairly important, then!